 - Is trained and committed to the nine points of BSA Safety Afloat and/or the eight points of Safe Swim Defense.

-Unit leadership that accompanies the unit on an outing handles the first and last bulleted points above.
-However, under appropriate circumstances, the unit leader may delegate responsibility to trained individuals within the unit or to on-site professionals for the second and third bulleted points above.
+Unit leadership that accompanies the unit on an outing handles the first and last bullet points above.
+However, under appropriate circumstances, the unit leader may delegate responsibility to trained individuals within the unit or to on-site professionals for the second and third bullet points above.
 For example, a Scouts BSA troop at a water park with trained lifeguards on duty need not assign separate unit personnel to perform water rescue.
 A Venturing crew on a whitewater excursion may rely on a licensed outfitter to provide the necessary equipment and trained guides.